lanceman999/qbb2023-answers/QBIO_class/Week7_Nov3/README.md

 more methylation in tumore - changes in gene expression in tumore samples due to methylation

-6) What does it mean for a gene to be “imprinted”?
+6) What does it mean for a gene to be “imprinted”? when it falls in love with a werewolf #teamjacob

 7) What is happening when you select the option to phase the reads?
 What is required in order to phase the reads?